a stronger culture of citizenship

 Alternate Realities 1/14/17

 Where Is America?
 2/4/17

 May 20th, 10:30am-noon | Doors at 10am | Social Hour ’till 1pm

 The Civic Collaboratory is a national network of catalytic leaders, from across the political spectrum and many domains – immigrant rights, veterans advocacy, civics education, voting reform, tech in government, arts and culture, worker organizing, corporate citizenship, and more.
 We meet quarterly and provide a common platform and project incubator for this diverse community of civic innovators.

-Citizen University works with great partners to produce special events that promote the art of citizenship.
-We’ve helped organize a White House Forum on Citizen Problem-Solving; a Hollywood convening with the Creative Artists Agency and USC on embedding civic storylines into television shows; and a national speaker series on reimagining the labor movement with SEIU.
-In the coming months we’ll be working with the Downtown Project in Las Vegas to host a Catalyst Week of citizenship-themed events, and with Meetup to launch #MeetupMonday, a national series of neighbor-to-neighbor conversations on race and rebuilding community.
+Past projects include a White House Forum on Citizen Problem-Solving; convenings in Hollywood with the Creative Artists Agency and UCLA on embedding civic storylines into television shows; and a national speaker series on reimagining worker organizing with SEIU.
+We’ve worked with the Downtown Project in Las Vegas to host a Catalyst Week of citizenship-themed events, and with Meetup to launch #MeetupMonday, a national series of neighbor-to-neighbor conversations on race and rebuilding community.
 In collaboration with Tufts’ Tisch College of Citizenship and Public Service, we authored a report on America’s Civic Renewal Moment.
 And there’s more!

 We wanted to get folks talking about what it means to be an American —and how to live like a citizen.
 So we created a simple and fun ceremony, like the one immigrants go through when they become U.S. citizens, in which all of us get to renew our vows to America.
-Thousands of people across the country, through partners like Points of Light, the National Constitution Center, and OneAmerica, have taken the oath to become Sworn-Again Americans—you can too!Visit the Site
+Thousands of people across the country, through partners like Points of Light, the National Constitution Center, and OneAmerica, have taken the oath to become Sworn-Again Americans— and you can too!Visit the Site